IAmAnthem/CanineCalculations/ReadMe.md

   - Try running the script again

 # Operations within Stat-Canine.ps1
-- Select a CSV file to use as your data source (KNOWNS.csv included to show you format)
+- Select a CSV file to use as your data source (KNOWNS.csv included to show you format, suggest you use your own file like MyPets.csv)
 - Select the direction you will be operating in
   - Example:  Dasher is an NPC and changes every time it spawns
     - if you did "compare my pet to dasher", the direction would be "Known to Unknown"